 TBI is an alteration in brain function or any other evidence of change in brain pathology brought about by an external force.
 TBIs can become legal if they are caused by negligence or the grave intention to harm you by another person.
 For years traumatic brain injury (TBI) bore the title of “silent epidemic” because for years brain injuries went undiagnosed and untreated.
 Complaints of memory loss, personality change, and diminished mental abilities by victims of trauma were overlooked and said to be “litigation neurosis” or simply was ignored entirely.
 This led to persons with TBI being on a path to severe disability or death because doctors and lawyers overlooked the fact that a brain injury had taken place.
 The situation has taken a turn upwards in recent years.

 Now when a lawyer decides to handle a TBI case they look for factors that will determine how the case pans out.

 Like any other medical case, a lawyer needs solid proof of the alleged TBI from various, whether it be a CT scan, MRI, or an EEG.
 More severe cases usually warrant a PET scan or SPECT scan.
 The results of these tests must show the part of the brain that has been damaged and now mentally impairs the victim(s).

 Estimation of consciousness lost needs to be determined.
 A jury will more likely accept the defendant who spent days or weeks in a coma, as opposed to someone who was still up and about despite the injury.
 A Glasgow Coma Scale is also used to determine the long-term prognosis of the injury.
 The lower the result on the GCS scale, the higher the claim.

-Other factors include – cost of medical care, lay witnesses, past mental health treatment, damage to vehicle, plaintiff’s appearance, etc.
+Other factors include – the cost of medical care, lay witnesses, past mental health treatment, damage to the vehicle, the plaintiff’s appearance, etc.